-Replacing an electric water heater requires a permit in most areas.
-This ensures that both the electrical and plumbing connections are done properly and safely and meet the local code requirements.
-Here we will look at the basic electrical requirements only.
-If you're replacing an existing electric unit, now is the time to make sure the original water heater wiring is up to snuff.
+Replacing an electric water heater requires a permit in most areas, whether the installation is performed by a professional or by a homeowner.
+As part of the permit process, the work will be reviewed by an inspector to ensure that both the electrical and plumbing connections are done properly and safely, and that the installation complies with the local code requirements.
+Here we will look at the basic electrical requirements only, as they apply to a standard tank-style electric water heater, not an on-demand (tankless) water heater.
+If you're planning to replace an existing electric hot water heater, now is the time to make sure the original water heater wiring is up to snuff.

-The electrical connection for a water heater is made at a built-in junction box on the top of the water heater tank.
-This is enclosed by a cover plate.
-Typically, the wiring to the heater is enclosed in flexible metal conduit or is made with flexible metal cable, such as metal-clad (MC) cable.
-A flexible connection provides a little wiggle room, making it easier to replace the water heater, and it is a required in many earthquake areas.
-The metal protects the high-voltage wiring from damage.
+The electrical wire connections for a water heater are made at a built-in junction box on the top of the water heater tank.
+This is enclosed by a cover plate, which you can remove to inspect the wire connections inside.
+Typically, the wire conductors leading to the heater are enclosed in flexible conduit or are made with flexible metal cable, such as metal-clad (MC) cable.
+This flexibility provides a little wiggle room, making it easier to replace the water heater, and it is a required feature in many earthquake areas.

 The Bonding Question